rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

     stock actually runs out, shifting your platform from "fulfilling" to "predicting".

 *   **Multi-Agent Collaboration ("Digital Assembly Line"):**
+*
     You can connect our platform's API to a system of collaborating agents:

     Logistics Agent: Handles the truck and route optimization.

     Procurement Agent: Automatically orders more shipping CTNs (cartons) because it sees the Size value is high in the current orders.

-    Customer Service Agent:Proactively messages the store manager at 01103 if the truck is running more than 15 minutes late, using the data directly from the XML order message.
+    Customer Service Agent: Proactively messages the store manager at 01103 if the truck is running more than 15 minutes late, using the data directly from the XML order message.

 ---